Guptill leapfrogs Rohit Sharma to become highest run-getter in T20Is | Sports-Games

 New Zealand opener Martin Guptill went past India captain Rohit Sharma to become the highest run scorer in T20 Internationals, during the first game against Scotland here.

-The 35-year-old talismanic batter achieved the milestone on Wednesday en route to his 31-ball 40 against Scotland.
+The 35-year-old talismanic batter achieved the milestone on Wednesday en route his 31-ball 40.

-Guptill's opening partner Fun Allen also scored a stroke-filled maiden century (101 off 56 balls) in the shortest format, as the Black Caps posted 225/5 batting first.
+Guptill's opening partner Finn Allen also scored a stroke-filled maiden century (101 off 56 balls) in the shortest format, as the Black Caps posted 225/5 batting first.

 In reply, the hosts were restricted to 157/8 with Ish Sodhi claiming 4/28 and Mitchell Santner picking up 2/23.